How to Watermark Photos for Blog, Instagram, and Online Store

 For Instagram: use your handle. “@yourname” is the standard.
 Keep it short.
 Long handles look cluttered on photos.

 For online stores: use your brand name or store URL.
 Etsy sellers often use their shop name.
-This is cleaner than an email address and more useful than just a name.
+This is cleaner than an email address and more useful than a name alone.

-For all platforms: keep the watermark text to one short line.
-Two lines of text covering a product photo looks defensive rather than professional.
+For all platforms, keep the watermark text on a single short line.
+Two lines of text covering a product photo look defensive rather than professional.

 Blog images travel.
 They get pinned on Pinterest, shared in Facebook groups, embedded in other articles, and screenshotted for presentations.
-Your watermark needs to stay intact through all of that.
+Your watermark must remain intact throughout the entire process.

 Position: lower center or lower right corner works for most blog images.
-This leaves the visual subject of the photo clear while keeping your watermark visible.
+This keeps the photo’s subject clear while keeping your watermark visible.

 Opacity: 30 to 50 percent.
 High enough to read.
 Low enough not to distract from the image itself.